Charlesayor/GUI-devel/README.md

 This project is based on the work of [Neuralnine](https://youtu.be/NzSCNjn4_RI).
 I would like to acknowledge their contribution to the initial codebase, which served as a reference for this project.

 ## Modifications

-I made the following modifications to the original code:
+I made the following modifications to the original code to enhance the calculator:

+1. **Added Background Colors:** I customized the calculator's appearance by adding background colors to the main window and various widgets.
+The background color of the main window is set to "lightgray" using `root.configure(bg="lightgray")`.
+The `text_result` widget, which displays the calculation and results, has a white background using `bg="white"`.
+Each button is also assigned a background color: numeric buttons (1 to 9, 0) have "lightblue" background, arithmetic operation buttons (+, -, *, /) have "orange" background, "C" button has "red" background, and "=" button has "green" background.
+You can easily

+modify these colors to suit your preferences by changing the values of the `bg` parameter.

+2. **Responsive Resizing:** I made the calculator GUI responsive by configuring the columns and rows to resize proportionally.
+This allows the calculator to adapt its size when the window is resized.
+The `root.columnconfigure(i, weight=1, minsize=50)` and `root.rowconfigure(i, weight=1, minsize=50)` lines inside the `for` loop ensure that all six columns and rows are configured to resize appropriately.
+This modification ensures that the calculator layout remains consistent and user-friendly regardless of the window's size.

-1. In the `evaluate_calculation()` function, I changed the line `calculation = " "` to `calculation = calculation.strip()`.
-This modification ensures that any leading or trailing spaces in the calculation are removed before evaluating it.
+3. **Improved Evaluation Logic:** In the `evaluate_calculation()` function, I replaced the line `calculation = " "` with

+`calculation = calculation.strip()`.
+This change ensures that any leading or trailing spaces in the calculation are removed before evaluating it.
+This fix prevents potential syntax errors or invalid calculations that could arise due to accidental spaces.

-2. In the `clear_field()` function, I added the line `text_result.insert(1.0, calculation)` after deleting the contents of the `text_result` widget.
-This change updates the widget to display the cleared calculation.
+4. **Enhanced Display Logic:** In the `clear_field()` function, I added the line `text_result.insert(1.0, calculation)` after deleting the contents of the `text_result` widget.
+This improvement updates the widget to display the cleared calculation after the "C" button is pressed.
+The result is a more intuitive user experience, as the display is now consistent with the internal state of the calculator.

-These modifications address the issues in the original code that were causing the calculator to not provide any output.
-By removing the spaces and updating the display, the calculator can now evaluate and display the desired results.

-Feel free to explore the code to see the specific changes I made.
+Feel free to explore the code to see these specific changes.
 If you have any further questions or need additional clarification, please let me know!
+These modifications enhance the calculator's functionality, appearance, and responsiveness, making it more user-friendly and visually appealing.